nllz/IRTF-HRPC/draft-quichr.md

 Pseudonymity
 : the ability to use a persistent identifier that is not immediately linked to one's offline identity -- is an important feature for many end users, as it allows them different degrees of disguised identity and privacy online.
 "Pseudonymity is strengthened when less personal data can be linked to the pseudonym; when the same pseudonym is used less often and across fewer contexts; and when independently chosen pseudonyms are more frequently used for new actions (making them, from an observer's or attacker's perspective, unlinkable)." {{RFC6973}}.

-: Pseudonymity means using a pseudonym instead of one's "real" name.
-There are many reasons for users to use pseudonyms -- for instance, to hide their gender; protect themselves against harassment; protect their families' privacy; frankly discuss sexuality; or develop an artistic or journalistic persona without retribution from an employer, (potential) customers, or social surroundings {{geekfeminism}}.
-The difference between anonymity and pseudonymity is that a pseudonym is often persistent.
-"Pseudonymity is strengthened when less personal data can be linked to the pseudonym; when the same pseudonym is used less often and across fewer contexts; and when independently chosen pseudonyms are more frequently used for new actions (making them, from an observer's or attacker's perspective, unlinkable)." {{RFC6973}}

 Review methodology and process
 ==============================

 This section describes how the review was undertaken.
 We started our review by examining the Internet Drafts which were active on June 7, 2018 on the QUIC Working Group Datatracker (https://datatracker.ietf.org/wg/quic/documents).

-Inferential reading of the documents resulted in the decision to focus our efforts on three specific drafts: draft-ietf-quic-transport, draft-ietf-quic-tls, draft-ietf-quic-invariants.
+Inferential reading of the documents resulted in the decision to focus our efforts on three specific drafts: draft-ietf-quic-transport-12, draft-ietf-quic-tls-12, draft-ietf-quic-invariants-01.

 From the study of these documents through the perspective of the Guidelines for Human Rights Protocol Considerations outlined in {{RFC8280}}, we formulated a questionnaire, to be used as a tool to guide semi-structured interviews with QUIC Working Group chairs and document authors.